DestinyItemManager/DIM/docs/Docker.md

 ## Node modules

 If you need to install new node dependencies, you should run those commands from inside the container.
-Once inside, use `yarn add NameOfTheDependency` as normal.
+Once inside, use `pnpm add NameOfTheDependency` as normal.

 ## Container terminates unexpectedly